-Finally, every guitar has its own personality.
-Some Epis sing as sweet as any Gibson, and some Gibsons sound like the worst Epi.
-If you can find the right Epiphone it’s like striking gold.
+- Every guitar has its own personality.
+Some Epiphones sing as sweet as any Gibson, and some Gibsons sound like the worst Epi.
+If you can find the right Epiphone, it’s like striking gold.

 Sure, you have a better chance of finding that gem in the Gibson lineup, but there’s that price thing again.
 Don’t count the Epi out until you’ve tried a bunch and you’re convinced you’ll never find one to meet your liking.

-- Les Paul approached Gibson about marketing the solid body electric, but they rejected his ideas.
-Only when Fender starter to capitalize on the solid-body electric did Gibson bring Les Paul in and begin collaboration of the now-famous guitar that bears his name.
+The first Gibson Les Paul was eventually created in 1952.
+Earlier, Les Paul had approached Gibson about marketing the solid-body electric, but they rejected his ideas.
+Only when Fender started to capitalize on the solid-body electric did Gibson bring Paul in and begin collaboration on the now-famous guitar that bears his name.

-- Epiphone has been around longer than Gibson.
-When Gibson was founded in 1903 Epiphone had already been making instruments for almost 20 years and made a name for itself.
+Gibson was founded in 1903, but Epiphone has been around longer than Gibson.
+Epiphone had already been making instruments for almost 20 years and had made a name for itself.

 Which Les Paul Should You Get?

 I hope you haven’t read this far looking for a clear-cut answer.
 The decision is yours alone, and only you can weigh the facts and make the choice.
 But if you’re looking for opinions, here are a few: